Samir-Sell/arcgis-react-template/readme.md

 | Zustand                                  | 5.0.2    | Simple State Management for React          |
 | TailwindCSS                              | 3.4.16   | Utility CSS Classes                        |
 ----------------------------------------------------------------------------------------------------

+### Getting Started
+This repository is a "Template Repository" on Github.
+To get started, clone this repo or click the "Use as Template" button on Github.

 ### Resources

 - [Calcite Design System](https://developers.arcgis.com/calcite-design-system)